genepi/michigan-imputationserver/docs/tutorials/local-PGS-server.md

 The Michigan Imputation Server operates on a Slurm cluster, which requires additional configuration.
 This section includes the required adjustments for HPC usage.

->[!NOTE]
+!!! note

-> Our pipeline provides a Slurm profile, which should be specified instead of Docker or Singularity.
+    Our pipeline provides a Slurm profile, which should be specified instead of Docker or Singularity.
 If you require a different executor, feel free to submit a pull request.

 ### Resume jobs